Semolina: Benefits, Risks, And Recipes

 - Not Gluten-free

 Semolina is rich in gluten and starch that makes it a good option for making bread, pasta, and other flour-based bakery products.
-But, if you have gluten sensitivity or celiac disease, you should stay away from semolina (27).
+But, if you have gluten sensitivity or celiac diseasei XAn inherited autoimmune digestive disorder that is triggered when you eat gluten, a protein found in wheat. , you should stay away from semolina (27).
 You may choose to use gluten-free options like buckwheat, amaranth, rice flour, or garbanzo beans in recipes that call for semolina.

 - Wheat Allergy